apify/apify-docs/content/academy/apify_platform/deploying/docker_file.md

 RUN mkdir src && echo "fn main() {}" > src/main.rs

 # Build dependencies only
+# Since we do this before copying  the rest of the files,
+# the dependencies will be cached by Docker, allowing fast
+# build times for new code changes
 RUN cargo build --release

 # Delete dummy main.rs